Werdinsel: Limmatauen

-Limmatauen Werdhölzli is a protected forest and river area, partially situated in the municipality of Oberengstringen, between the weir at the Höngg power plant, resulting in a more than 130 years old flood protection plan between two neighbored municipalities.
-Set under protection in 1945, the 1.8 km long section of the Limmat was renatured, what enhanced the biodiversity, and thus the quality of the river landscape.
-In cooperation with the Canton of Zurich, the municipalities of Oberengstringen and Zürich, that section of the river was renewed to September 2013.
+Limmatauen Werdhölzli is a protected forest and river area, partially situated in the municipality of Oberengstringen, and there is a more than 130 year old flood protection plan between two neighboring municipalities.
+Set under protection in 1945, the 1.8 km long section of the Limmat was renatured, which enhanced the biodiversity, and thus the quality of the river landscape.
+In cooperation with the Canton of Zurich, the municipalities of Oberengstringen and Zürich, renewed that section of the river in September 2013.
 In addition to improved access to the Limmat and the hiking path towards the Fahr Abbey, the area was widened for pedestrians and cyclists.
-Orientation boards inform on the endemic flora and fauna, so the riparian zone may be crossed over a 320 m long wooden bridge those material consists of the urban forests, and allows to discover with open eyes and senses what lives and grows here.
-Along the ridge, there are installed bat boxes in the trees.
+Orientation boards share information about the endemic flora and fauna.
+The area's riparian zone may be crossed via a 320 m long wooden bridge, built using material from urban forests, allowing visitors to discover with open eyes and senses what lives and grows here.
+Along the ridge, there are bat boxes in the trees.
 After nearly a year of construction, the project was officially presented to the public on 20 September 2013.
-The costs of 9.4 million Swiss Francs, are provided by the city and cantonal government, and some companies in collaboration with the World Wildlife Fund Switzerland, which claims the place as very important to our rivers and streams, so that they can create their very structure.
+The costs of 9.4 million Swiss Francs were provided by the city and cantonal government, and some companies in collaboration with World Wildlife Fund Switzerland.

 Cultural heritage

 A watermill of the Wettingen Abbey was first mentioned in 1365.
-The island is a historical site of water industrialization in Zürich, and also houses the former spinning mill Strickler, as well as the Kraftwerk Werd, one of the oldest power plants in Zürich.
-Werd is an old term used in German language for a river island, and Au is meaning a small forest at a body of water.
+The island is a historical site of water industrialization in Zürich, and also houses the former spinning mill "Strickler", as well as the "Kraftwerk Werd", one of the oldest power plants in Zürich.
+"Werd" is an old term used in the German language for a "river island."
 The sites are listed in the Swiss inventory of cultural property of national and regional significance.

 Trivia

-As in Switzerland, both burials and cremations are permitted by the law, the island (or, rather, the river) is also used for flow burials.
+In Switzerland, both burials and cremations are permitted by the law, so the island (or, rather, the river) is also used for flow burials.